Cookie419/intro-to-git/README.md

 Never did find a really good way. tried all Git suggestions .
 Finally had to add,commit, and then manually delete files by hand to remove them.
 What!!! a chore.
 Nothing worked.
 # Ignoring files
 Set up gitignore and type in code console, what you want it to ignore.
 Possible that won't work either.

+# Git Branches

+-Listing all branches
+presently only the Master and Feature brances made.

+-Adding a branch
+To add a branch we call for it with "Git branch."
+And then type "Git checkout -b and <name of file>."

+-Changing branches
+Type "Git checkout <name of branch You want>.
+You wil see git says "Switched to branch and <name if file that we switched to>."

+-Merging a branch

+-Removing a branch